 \subsection{On the practical use to support impact assessment}

-Impact modeling often requires climate projections at daily resolution and spatial scales of $0.5^\circ$~\citep{warszawski2014inter, maraun2016bias} --- in particular for extreme events --- which is much finer than the resolution presented in this work.
+Impact modeling often requires climate projections at daily resolution and spatial scales of at least $0.5^\circ$~\citep{warszawski2014inter, maraun2016bias} --- in particular for extreme events --- which is much finer than the resolution presented in this work.
 The current emulator may already be useful for some applications that use long-term averages, for example, in ecology~\citep{tabor2010globally, mahony2022global}, or for simple models of crop yields or water balance~\citep{ray2015climate, bock2017us}.
 However, we prefer to view it as a building block toward higher temporal and spatial resolution approaches.
 We chose to work with monthly averages to keep data volumes manageable on our limited computing resources.
 However, going to higher resolutions and frequencies is well within the scope of our intended work.
-In practice, the emulator could already be paired with statistical or dynamical downscaling techniques to provide projections on scales suitable for impact assessment (\citep[e.g.][]{schillinger2025enscale}).
+In practice, the emulator could already be paired with statistical or dynamical downscaling techniques to provide projections on scales suitable for impact assessment \citep[e.g.][]{schillinger2025enscale}.

 Another key consideration is the computational cost.
 The more efficient an emulator is, the more accessible it becomes --- a common claim is that emulators should run on standard personal computers.
-While our emulator is indeed computationally efficient, it still requires GPU acceleration to achieve this performance.
-An important focus in our development was to keep the network lightweight, but reducing computational requirements further remains an important goal for future work.
-At the same time, while it may be desired, full portability may not always be necessary.
-As for large language models, which are often hosted on servers and made accessible through web interfaces, modeling centers could provide GPU-backed services to run emulators of their own ESMs, making them available to the community without requiring local hardware.
+While our emulator is computationally efficient, it still requires GPU acceleration to achieve this performance.
+An important focus in our development has been to keep the network lightweight, but reducing computational requirements further remains an important goal for future work.
+At the same time, full portability may become less critical in the future.
+Large language models are hosted on servers and made accessible through web interfaces.
+Modeling centers could provide GPU-backed services to run emulators of their own ESMs, making them available to the community without requiring local hardware.
 Energy demands for such an approach must, however, be considered.

 When evaluating an emulator, it is natural to aim for the closest possible match to its reference ESM.
 However, perfect agreement is not always necessary.
 First, given the known deficiencies of ESMs, a perfect reproduction of all aspects of their output distribution may have limited practical value for physical risk assessment.
 Some deviation should be tolerated where ESM projections are uncertain or biased.
 Second, although the relevant statistics may vary across impact models, many rely on specific quantities --- such as means, variability, or extremes --- rather than the full climate distribution.
 In these cases, what matters is that the emulator reproduces those relevant statistics with sufficient skill, not that it matches every feature of the ESM output.
 Finally, even when the ESM is reliable and the statistics of interest are well defined, we argue that small discrepancies between the emulator and the ESM are unlikely to affect downstream impact assessment, provided such deviations remain within the envelope of the ESM internal variability.
 In this sense, an emulator need not stringently mimic its reference ESM to be practically useful; it only needs to be accurate enough for the task it supports.